This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} \newtilde{q}_{hi} = \newtilde{q}_{v, i}' + \newtilde{q}_{v, i}''. \end{align} \]

 Phase transformations, collisions and decay processes contribute to the $\newtilde{q}_{j, i}$.
 According to the considerations in the derivation of Eq.
-(7.25) applies
+(7.25), one has

 \[ \begin{align} \newtilde{q}_{j, i} = \newtilde{m}_j\sum_{k}^{}\sigma_{j, k}n_jn_k\newoverline{v_{\text{rel}}}\left(j, k\right)P_{j, k}\delta_{i, R_{j, k}} + \newtilde{m}_i\lambda_jn_j\sum_l\left(Z_{jil}\right) + \newtilde{q}_{j, i}'''. \end{align} \]